JDT Inc.

 • Editorial guideline document

-Voice, pillars, visual standards, talent direction — the source of truth every freelancer and editor works from.
+Voice, pillars, visual standards, talent direction.
+The source of truth every freelancer and editor works from.

 • Production calendar